We're experiencing increased customer enquiries

 Garden chemicals, paints and detergents can wash into drains during rain.
 Choose eco-friendly alternatives where possible.

-Pet waste contains bacteria that can harm water quality.
-Always pick up after dogs, even in bushland and reserves.
+Pet and livestock waste contains bacteria that can harm water quality.
+Always pick up after your animals, even in bushland and reserves.

 Walking off-track can damage fragile vegetation, disturb wildlife habitats and increase erosion.